metamath/lamp-guide/docs/index.md

 Here are some key icons and the commands they perform:

-* Box: Select or deselect all current statements.
+* Box: Select or deselect all current steps.
-* Up and Down: Move the selected statements up or down in their list.
+* Up and Down: Move the selected steps up or down in their list.
-* "+": Add a statement (which you then type in).
+* "+": Add a step (which you then type in).
-* Trash can: Delete the selected statement(s).
+* Trash can: Delete the selected step(s).
-* Duplicated "+": Copy the selected statement.
+* Duplicated "+": Copy the selected step.
-* Merge: Merge the selected statements (they must be similar).
+* Merge: Merge the selected step (they must be similar).
-* Magnifying glass: Search for a statement pattern in the current context.
+* Magnifying glass: Search for a step pattern in the current context.
-* A with arrow: Apply a replacement (aka substitution) to all selected statements.
+* A with arrow: Apply a replacement (aka substitution) to all selected steps.
 * Network: Unify.
-If no statements are selected, it will attempt to unify all statements to create a proof.
-If a statement is selected, it will open a dialogue to start a bottom-up search for a proof.
+If no steps are selected, it will attempt to unify all steps to create a proof.
+If a step is selected, it will open a dialogue to start a bottom-up search for a proof.

-Under the editor command icon bar is basic information about the proof (such as its description) and statements for the proof.
+Under the editor command icon bar is basic information about the proof (such as its description) and steps for the proof.
-We see one statement already, with the id `2p2e4`.
+We see one step already, with the label `2p2e4`.
-Every statement has a box on its far left, which lets you select (or deselect) the statement to choose what to act on.
+Every step has a box on its far left, which lets you select (or deselect) the step to choose what to act on.

+**Terminology**: A proof is a series of one or more *steps*.
+A valid proof must have at least one step (the *goal*).
+Each step has a collection of information, such as its *label* (to identify it),
+*step type*, *justification* (if any), and *statement* (typically beginning with `|- ...`).
+In a completed proof, each step must be a hypothesis or justified to be true.
+The statement is very important, so informally we will sometimes use the term "statement" to refer to a whole step.
+Note that the current version of the tool uses "statement" in cases where "step" is intended;
+we'll sometimes use phrases like "statement/step" to clarify this.
+A step label is also sometimes called a step id or step name.

 Now that we've had a brief introduction to the metamath-lamp user interface, let's decide how to use it to create our proof.